Hannah Murray

 Hannah Murray had gained some weight towards the end of 'Game of Thrones'

-The actress is a convinced vegetarian.
+Murray is a committed vegetarian.

 Hannah Murray now